ahdis/chmed/input/pagecontent/dosage.md

 #### DosageFromTo
 Specifies how a dosage changes during time.
 This can be e.g., used for infusions.

+<span style="color:red">TBD: Work in progress!</span>

+If the dosage changes, multiple dosage elements have to be defined in FHIR: See example [increasing dosage every hour](MedicationStatement-card-medicationstatement-tt-1-diffrates-mabthera.html), [tapered dosing](MedicationStatement-card-medicationstatement-tt-4-spiricort.html).
+An [extension](StructureDefinition-chmed20af-dosequantityto.html) has been defined to change the quantity from the starting quantity continously to the final quantity (example increase from 50 ml to 200 ml):

 **Example:** Start with a dosage of 5, end with a dosage of 10 during a time interval of 45 minutes.

 CHMED21A format for DosageFromTo: